Jess Hill: Early life and collegiate athletic career

-Hill was born in Yates, Missouri and moved with his family to Corona, California as a boy, attending Corona High School and Riverside City College.
+Hill was born in Yates, Missouri and moved with his family to Corona, California as a boy, attending Corona High School and Riverside Junior College—now known as Riverside City College.
 After transferring to USC, he earned letters in football, track, and baseball.
 He played as a fullback for the 1928 USC football team, which won a national championship, and was a senior on the 1929 team that won the 1930 Rose Bowl, leading the Pacific Coast Conference with an average of 8.2 yards per carry.
 As a junior, he won the national title in the broad jump at the IC4A meet on June 1, 1929 at Franklin Field in Philadelphia, with a jump of 25 feet 7/8 inch, breaking the intercollegiate record by 2½ inches.
 He also won a baseball conference batting championship with a .389 average as a senior in 1930.
 He was a member of Sigma Nu Fraternity.